 42) Lycaste Orchids (Lycaste)

 The Lycaste genus contains about 30 species of orchids that produce thin, pleated foliage and several spikes of flowers.
-Lycaste orchids bloom with flowers that have a unique, triangular silhouette comprised of three petals and three sepals in yellow, white orange, brown, or green.
+Lycaste orchids bloom with flowers with a unique, triangular silhouette comprising three petals and three sepals in yellow, white, orange, brown, or green.
 Some species of Lycaste orchids also have an unusual scent, smelling faintly of clove or cinnamon.

 Native To: | Central America |